 These programs are neither quick nor easy fixes for an undercompensated workforce.
 Prior to implementation, consider the following:

-To receive a free hard copy of Wealth Protection Planning for Dermatologists, please call (877) 656-4362.
-Visit www.ojmbookstore.com, and enter promotional code AESMAG for a free e-book download of Wealth Protection Planning for your Kindle or iPad.
+To receive a free hard copy of For Doctors Only or Wealth Protection Planning for Dermatologists, please call (877) 656-4362.
+Visit www.ojmbookstore.com, and enter promotional code AESMAG for a free e-book download of these books for your Kindle or iPad.

 Disclosure: OJM Group, LLC. (“OJM”) is an SEC registered investment adviser with its principal place of business in the State of Ohio.
 OJM and its representatives are in compliance with the current notice filing and registration requirements imposed upon registered investment advisers by those states in which OJM maintains clients.
 OJM may only transact business in those states in which it is registered, or qualifies for an exemption or exclusion from registration requirements.
 For information pertaining to the registration status of OJM, please contact OJM or refer to the Investment Adviser Public Disclosure web site (www.adviserinfo.sec.gov).
 For additional information about OJM, including fees and services, send for our disclosure brochure as set forth on Form ADV using the contact information herein.
 Please read the disclosure statement carefully before you invest or send money.

 This article contains general information that is not suitable for everyone.
 The information contained herein should not be construed as personalized legal or tax advice.
 There is no guarantee that the views and opinions expressed in this article will be appropriate for your particular circumstances.
 Tax law changes frequently, accordingly information presented herein is subject to change without notice.
 You should seek professional tax and legal advice before implementing any strategy discussed herein.